Page contents

 • Flatten the biscuits slightly: Before baking, gently press down on each biscuit with the palm of your hand, a fork, or the bottom of a glass.

-• Monitor the baking time: Keep a close eye on the biscuits and remove the biscuits from the oven when they are golden brown around the edges but still slightly soft in the center.
+• Monitor the baking time: Keep a close eye on the biscuits and remove them from the oven when they are golden brown around the edges but still slightly soft in the center.
 They will firm up as they cool.

 • Allow them to cool completely: Once out of the oven, transfer the Anzac biscuits to a wire rack and allow them to cool completely.